Lumi-supercomputer/lumi-userguide/docs/software/index.md

 ---
 On this page you find guidance on ways to install additional software on LUMI.
-A full overview of software installed in the LUMI software stacks, or available as a build recipe for the [EasyBuild][easybuild] package manager, is available in the [LUMI software library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
+A full overview of software that is either installed in the LUMI software stacks or available as a LUMI-specific build recipe for the [EasyBuild][easybuild] package manager, can be found in the [LUMI software library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
 If you are looking for ways to optimize your software for use on LUMI, consult the [developing